2 March, 2025 Dr Ari Ende

 Why isn’t cat blood donation as straightforward as dog blood donation?

-Cat blood donation is not quite as straightforward as dog blood donation because most cats need to be sedated before donation, although there are some cats who can donate without the need for sedation.
+Cat blood donation is not quite as straightforward as dog blood donation, because most cats need to be sedated before donation, though some can donate without sedation.
 Cat donors need to weigh at least 4 kilograms (but preferably 5kgs or more) and due to their smaller size and because they have less blood per kilogram, they only give approximately 40 to 55 millilitres per donation.

 Cat blood is collected via their jugular vein, using a specialised needle and a syringe, and the actual donation process is over in a matter of minutes.
 But because cats aren’t very good at drinking to replenish the fluids they’ve lost, they need to be hooked up to an IV drip after a donation to avoid dehydration.
 This means that the donation process for cats can take up to several hours.